Interview Cooperation: THERMOS Corporation

 It was very meaningful to gain a deep understanding of your company's initiatives during our conversation.
 I wish you continued success in the future.

-From the Human Science Representative
+From Human Science Representatives

 We are truly honored that you have chosen our company as your translation partner for the Thermos project.
 Thank you very much.
 We will continue to strive towards advancing the project.